 & WELL BEING

-Personal, Social, Health and Economic Education (PSHE) is delivered through specific lessons in Year 7-11.
+Personal, Social, Health and Economic Education (PSHE) forms part of our offer around health, wellbeing and Character & Culture development.
+It is fully planned curriculum programme delivered through timetabled lessons in Year 7-11.
 Each year the programme builds and develops knowledge from prior years introducing new age appropriate issues and relevant topics.
-In our last inspection Ofsted concluded that the new programme contributes, ‘… very well both to pupils’ welfare and to preparing them for their future lives… with excellent provision for pupils’ spiritual, moral, social and cultural development’ and that the promotion of ‘pupils’ personal development and welfare is outstanding’ (Ofsted, 2017).
+In our last inspection Ofsted concluded that the programme contributes, ‘… very well both to pupils’ welfare and to preparing them for their future lives… with excellent provision for pupils’ spiritual, moral, social and cultural development’ and that the promotion of ‘pupils’ personal development and welfare is outstanding’ (Ofsted, 2017).

-This year we have also implemented a new assessment process within PSHE to ensure that students are able to reflect and consider their development of knowledge, reasoning, skills and understanding.
-These self-reflective grades are combined with teacher assessment based on engagement and will appear in student academic reports.
+We have also implemented an assessment process within PSHE to ensure that students are able to reflect and consider their development of knowledge, reasoning, skills and understanding.
+These self-reflective grades are combined with teacher assessment based on engagement and will appear in student academic reports as a percentage.

 At Seaford Head School, we recognise the importance of high quality RSHE which supports young people to lead safe and healthy lives into adulthood.
 RSHE is an entitlement for all young people.
-We believe that its delivery should be inclusive, taking into account young people’s age, gender, learning needs, health, culture, family circumstances and sexuality.
-RSHE at Seaford Head School will seek to enable young people to gain information and explore attitudes and values.
+We believe that its delivery should be inclusive, taking into account young people’s protected characteristics, learning needs, health, culture, individual and family circumstances.
+RSHE at Seaford Head School will seek to enable young people to develop knowledge, gain information and explore attitudes and values.

 We firmly believe that RSHE is most effective when provided in a wider context of social and emotional development and therefore our programme places the emphasis upon relationships, and supports pupils’ understanding and skill in developing positive and healthy relationships alongside sex, sexuality, sexual orientation and sexual health.
 It is not about the promotion of sexual orientation or sexual activity.
 RSHE follows a spiral curriculum, as recommended by the PSHE association and Sex Education Forum.
 This means key areas, such as healthy relationships, peer pressure and consent, will be revisited throughout the students’ experience in an age-appropriate manner, providing timely and age appropriate information about their bodies and relationships, so that they can make their transition into adulthood with the confidence and knowledge to understand what is happening to them, and hopefully grow into confident and healthy adults able to make positive choices.